-The items in the Authority's Balance Sheet at 31 March 2021 for which there is a risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2022 for which there is a risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
-The approximate impact of changing the key assumptions on the present value of the funded defined benefit obligation as at 31 March 2021 and the projected service cost for the year ending 31 March 2022 are set out below.
-Discount rate assumption, an adjustment to the discount rate of +0.1% p.a. would decrease the present value of the total obligation to £46.29m, a variance of £0.61m, whereas a decrease of (0.1%) p.a. results in an increase to £47.56m, a variance of £0.66m.
-The percentage change in the present value of the total obligation would be (1.3%) and 1.4% respectively.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Authority with expert advice changing the key assumptions on the present value of the funded defined benefit obligation as at 31 March 2022 and the projected service cost for the year ending 31 March 2023 are set out below.

-Rate of increase to pensions in payment and deferred pensions assumption, and rate of revaluation of pension accounts assumption: an adjustment to the pension increase rate of +0.1% p.a. would increase the present value of the total obligation by £0.61m to £47.51m, whereas a decrease of (0.1%) p.a. results in a decrease to £46.29m, a variance of £0.61m.
-The percentage change in the present value of the total obligation would be 1.3% and (1.3%) respectively.
-Post retirement mortality assumption: an adjustment to the mortality age rating assumption of -1 year would change the present value of the total obligation to £48.59m, an increase of £1.69m, whereas an adjustment of +1 year results in a reduction to £45.26m, a variance of £1.69m.
-The percentage change in the present value of the total obligation would be 3.6% and (3.5%) respectively.
-Government Funding There is no certainty about the amount of government funding for Local Authorities until the outcome of the Comprehensive Spending Review is known in 2021 Possible impact could be reductions in; - funding for the North East region's transport infrastructure and initiatives - contributions from Local Authorities - grant funding from government
+Data of Rate of increase to pensions in payment and deferred pensions assumption, and rate of revaluation of pension accounts assumption: an adjustment to the pension increase rate of +0.1% p.a. would increase the present value of the total obligation by £0.49m to £49.55m, whereas a decrease of (0.1%) p.a. results in a decrease to £48.27m, a variance of £0.47m.
+The percentage change in the present value of the total obligation would be 1.3% and (1.3%) respectively Post retirement mortality assumption: an adjustment to the mortality age rating assumption of -1 year would change the present value of the total obligation to £50.62m, an increase of £0.5m, whereas an adjustment of +1 year results in a reduction to £47.25m, a variance of £0.46m.
+The percentage change in the present value of the total obligation would be 3.5% and (3.4%) respectively.
+Property, plant and equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The impact of a change in valuation or useful life would be to affect the carrying value of the asset in the balance sheet and the charge for depreciation or impairment in the CIES.
+These changes do not have an impact on the Authority's General Fund position as funding for such non-cash charges does not come from local authority contributions and grants.
+Accumulated depreciation totalled £32m as at 31 March 2022 and a change in methodology resulting in a 1% movement would only change the Balance Sheet by £0.32m